tobytcc/WAR-based-soccer-valuation/README.md

 Data cleaning was done through R, Python, and Excel.
 In particular, a player's valuations were estimated through taking their valuation from their past club, or from the previous year.

+Our model can then be applied in two main steps:
+    1. Calculating a generic WAR by averaging relevant statistics and using Principal Component Analysis (PCA) to generate a singular WAR statistic primarily based on variance to the theoretically "average" player.
+    2. Regressing valuations seperately based on a player's position and league to calculate an objective "underlying" valuation.

 ## Limitations

-- Deep learning or neural network approaches can allow our model to determine better relationships between different statistics, and provide a more accurate valuation as a result.
+- Better/more accurate approaches towards dimensionality reduction (particularly reducing data loss) can allow our model to determine better relationships between different statistics, and provide a more accurate valuation as a result.
 This can be attempted in the future.

+- This approach discounts the "team factor" in calculations.
+For instance, players generally have better offensive stats on winning teams, in an offensively-geared formation, or if given more license to roam forward.
+Our approach treats all players in an average team - much like WAR in other sports.

 ## Further Developments